Introduction

 spectrum = result_spectrum.spectrum

-The values
+The spin_contributions

-are a numpy array where each row holds the contribution of the corresponding spin, i.e.:
+are a NumPy array, where each row holds the contribution of the corresponding spin, i.e.:

 holds the contribution of the first spin (index 0).
 The total spectrum that would be measured experimentally can be calculated using